GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### How Does A Federal PACS Interpret A PIV-I Card That Does Not Have A FASC-N?

-Non-Federal Issuer (NFI) cards have a Federal Agency Smart Credential Number (FASC-N) that contains 14 nines (9).
-However, the FASC-N is not a unique identifier for NFIs.  **The Global Unique Identifier (GUID) is the unique identifier for NFI Cards.** When a Federal Physical Access Control System (PACS) is reading the CardHolder Unique Identifier (CHUID) it will have both the FASC-N and the GUID available to it.
+PIV-Interoperable credentials have a Federal Agency Smart Credential Number (FASC-N) that contains 14 nines (9).
+However, the FASC-N is not a unique identifier for PIV-Interoperable credentials.  **The Global Unique Identifier (GUID) is the unique identifier for NFI Cards.** When a Federal Physical Access Control System (PACS) is reading the CardHolder Unique Identifier (CHUID) it will have both the FASC-N and the GUID available to it.
 When the FASC-N contains 14 nines (9), and if technically feasible, the Federal PACS should look for and use the GUID value to identify the cardholder.

 [[Return to Table of Contents]](#table-of-contents)